 condition of the van

 Before we started our journey, everything was checked and replaced if needed so we wouldn’t have any problems – we didn’t so far.
 The van itself is very reliable, in good condition and works very neat.
-There is one minor problem: the back doors got a small hit from a tree, so they don’t close properly – it is better to fix it, but can be used like this.
+There is one minor problem: a back door got a small hit from a tree, so it doesn’t close properly – it is better to fix it, but can be used like this.

-Also there are plenty of equipment included in the van: plates, tools, extra wheel, alarm system, pillows, sheets, storage boxes, kitchen equipment, useful gadgets.
+Also there are plenty of equipment included in the van: tools, extra wheel, alarm system, storage boxes, useful gadgets.
 Almost everything we used for the conversion has been bought new and had (or still has) guarantee on it.

 This home is perfect for a couple who wants to travel around Europe and Morocco.
 It is well tested, carefully built and was loved very much, we already miss her.
-Debella could be used immediately or after a few weeks of work you can add some personal touch and modify it easily to your own taste.
+Debella could be used immediately or after a little work you can add some personal touch and modify it easily to your own taste.
 You could see more about our journey on the blog or our Facebook page.

 Other important things